-The Planetary Emergency Plan
+Planetary Emergency Plan

-The Planetary Emergency Partnership
+Planetary Emergency Partnership

-The Planetary Emergency Partnership (PEP), initiated by The Club of Rome and Potsdam Institute for Climate-Impact Research, with initial partners WWF and Nature4Climate, brings together more than 350 Partners from across the climate, biodiversity and health communities, including scientists, policymakers, business leaders, youth representatives and NGOs.
-The partnership strives to bridge siloes and raise awareness for an integrated, systemic approach that addresses the convergence of climate, biodiversity and health tipping points.
-More info >>
+The Planetary Emergency Partnership strives to bridge siloes and raise awareness for an integrated, systemic approach to address the convergence of climate, biodiversity and health tipping points.
+Initiated by The Club of Rome and the Potsdam Institute for Climate Impact Research, with initial partners WWF and Nature4Climate, it brings together more than 350 partners from across the climate, biodiversity and health communities, including scientists, policymakers, business leaders, youth representatives and NGOs.